NathanWhitmore/R4condevblog/corrections.md

 # Page 130
 ## `str_replace_all()` verus `str_replace()`

 On this page there is an inadevertent error.
-The error wasn't picked up because in this particulalr case the code generates the same outcome.
+The error wasn't picked up because in this particular case the code generates the same outcome.

 The book code:
 ```r